On Optimal Regularization Parameters via Bilevel Learning: Proof of the main results

-We aim to show that, under very natural conditions, $\alpha=0$ is not a minimum of the upper level cost function $\ulfun$.
-There are two main problems towards this: firstly, the reconstruction map $\alpha\mapsto\xa$ is in general non-differentiable \cite{JinBangti2012Srfp} and consequently, without stronger assumptions on the choice of regularizer $\reg$ \cite{SherryFerdia2020}, the upper level cost function $\ulfun$ is non-differentiable; secondly, the value we are interested in is on the domain boundary of $\ulfun.$ To this end, we work with a generalisation of the derivative known as Dini derivatives \cite{ AnsariQamrulHasan.2014Gcnv, GiorgiG,Kannan1996}.
+We aim to characterize when $\alpha=0$ is not a local minimum of the upper level cost function $\ulfun$ by studying local behaviour of $\ulfun$ around $0.$ There are two main challenges towards this: firstly, the reconstruction map $\alpha\mapsto\xa$ is in general non-differentiable \cite{JinBangti2012Srfp} and consequently, without stronger assumptions on the choice of regularizer $\reg$ \cite{Tappen2009LOMEiC,SherryFerdia2020}, the upper level cost function $\ulfun$ is non-differentiable; secondly, the value we are interested in is on the domain boundary of $\ulfun.$ To this end, we work with a generalization of the derivative known as Dini derivatives \cite{ AnsariQamrulHasan.2014Gcnv, GiorgiG,Kannan1996}.
 More precisely, we consider the upper right Dini derivative.